 Review the SERVICEMEMBERS CIVIL RELIEF ACT (SCRA)

 This federal law provides protections for military members.
 It covers issues such as rental agreements, security deposits, prepaid rent, eviction, installment contracts, credit card interest rates, mortgage interest rates, mortgage foreclosures, civil judicial proceedings, automobile leases, life insurance, health insurance and income tax payments.
 You should contact your nearest Armed Forces Legal Assistance Program office to see if the SCRA applies to your particular case.
-Find your nearest branch using this locator.

 Do You Know Your Entitlements?

 If you and your financial overseer know and understand your entitlements, it will be much easier to create and stick to a budget.
 For example, you may be entitled to a family separation allowance (FSA) if you are separated geographically from your family for more than thirty days.
 However, other restrictions apply.
-For help determining which benefits you may be entitled to, use this MyArmyBenefits deployment income calculator.

 Establish a Budget & Create a Savings Plan